-His research has been featured on numerous news outlets including CBS News, ABC News, Public Radio International, BBC TV and radio, PBS, as well as in several documentaries, including Martin Scorese’s Surviving Progress, Morgan Freeman’s Through the Wormhole, Alan Alda’s The Human Spark, National Geographic’s Human Ape and Animal Minds, BBC/Nature’s The Monkey in the Mirror, and Dutch Public Broadcast, And Apes Became Men.
+His research has been featured on numerous news outlets including CBS News, ABC News, Public Radio International, BBC TV and radio, PBS, as well as in several documentaries, including Martin Scorese’s Surviving Progress, Morgan Freeman’s Through the Wormhole, Alan Alda’s The Human Spark, National Geographic’s Human Ape and Animal Minds, BBC/Nature’s The Monkey in the Mirror, Dutch Public Broadcast, And Apes Became Men and many others.

 He is the author of 3 books and over 130 scientific papers.
 He continues to conduct research and publish in areas relation to animal cognition, Autistic Spectrum Disorders, and the philosophy of agency.

 Dr. Povinelli’s most recent work is a collaboration with Dr. Brandon Barker is Confessions of a Former Monkey Mind Doctor.
 Featuring a retired comparative psychologist and the anthropomorphic projection of her inner ego (who just happens to be a talking chimpanzee), Confessions is a seriously absurd attempt to convey the human condition in light of our human hierarchies of knowledge and beings.
 The show debuted in November 2018 as part of Indiana University's Fall 2018 themed semester on the human-animal relationship.